syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 {% endtabs %}

-Additionally, you need to set label for each series using [`Label`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_Label) property of ChartSeries, which will be displayed in corresponding legend.
+Additionally, you need to set a label for each series using the [`Label`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_Label) property of ChartSeries, which will be displayed in corresponding legend.

 {% tabs %}